milindbasavaraja/N-Gram-MapReduce/README.md

 **mb7949-bd23/hw1.2/output-clean-1** is the third argument, which is output of second Map-Reducer job.

-**mb7949-bd23/hw1.2/output-probability-1** is the third argument, which is the final output.
+**mb7949-bd23/hw1.2/output-probability-1** is the third argument, which is the final output of question 2.

+**mb7949-bd23/hw1.2/output-extra-credits** is the fourth argument, which is the extra credit output.

 ### MapReducer Jobs Explanation